FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 To dig deeper, their [website](http://sqlite.org) has quite a bit of information.

 ---
 Databases are fascinating.
 Just about every application I have built has amounted to a user interface for a database.
-While I have been able to leverage their power, like any tool knowledge of how they work makes them more powerful in the user's hands.
+While I have been able to leverage their power, knowledge of how they work makes them more powerful in the user's hands.
 So, I thought I would dig into how SQLite works as a way to build up that knowledge.

 As I started to read the documentation for SQLite I was hopeful it would start to demystify the magic part of data warehousing, however it quickly became clear that it was going to take some serious effort to understand.
 SQLite.org provides detailed specifications for just about every part of its system, all of them have been written from a technical perspective, so I thought it might be a good idea to start with the file format documentation.
 At about the 4th paragraph I started to doubt that I would be able to make sense of any of it:
 > The main database file consists of one or more pages.
 The size of a page is a power of two between 512 and 65536 inclusive.
 All pages within the same database are the same size.
 The page size for a database file is determined by the 2-byte integer located at an offset of 16 bytes from the beginning of the database file.